 Recruiting and Hiring Statistics

 One of the biggest concerns with modern recruiting is maintaining a level of diversity.
-Once achieved, it helps the company thrive.
-But with a shortage of talent and the importance of the interview process, companies ought to be on their best behavior.
+Greater diversity has been proven again and again to help a company thrive.
+But with a shortage of talent and the importance of new recruitment strategies and the interview process, companies ought to be on their best behavior.

 A Good First Impression

-- According to 86% of recruiters, we’re currently in a candidate-driven market.
+- According to 86% of recruiters, 2023 will continue to be a candidate-driven market.

 - Interviews aren’t just for the employer.
-95% of candidates believe the way they’re treated during the interview is a reflection of how they’ll be treated as an employee.
+95% of candidates believe the way they’re treated during the interview reflects how they’ll be treated as an employee.